orzyyyy/toho-log-plugin/README.md

 | path         | if you want to custom your own word file, you can use this as { path: \_\_dirname + '/word/2017CET6-test.json' } | string  | -       |
 | defaultWords | there is a word list file in the plugin, about front, if you need this you can set this to `true`                | Boolean | false   |
 | isPray       | if you are using `webpackbar`, you may need this to prevent info from `watchRun` or `run`                        | Boolean | true    |

-The gif contains all usages of this plugin, have fun.